Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

+We report the QAP objective score solved by two-graph matching methods in Fig.~\ref{fig:synthetic}(e-g), where interestingly our learning-based solvers reach relatively low scores compared to their corresponding accuracy.
+As have been discussed in Sec.~\ref{sec:intro}, the QAP objective may be biased under noisy conditions i.e. the optimal solution to QAP may not correspond to true matching.
+Our solvers learns to ignore the noisy patterns in input affinity matrix.
+Such a phenomenon becomes more severe in matching real-world images, and the strength of learning-based solvers becomes more significant, as will be shown in Sec.~\ref{sec:exp_voc} in details.

-Fig.~\ref{fig:synthetic} shows our proposed NGM surpasses SM and reaches comparative results against the powerful learning-free RRWM.
-The robustness of hyper matching NHGM becomes significant when we further disturb the matching problem by random scaling (Fig.~\ref{fig:synthetic}(b)) and outliers (Fig.~\ref{fig:synthetic}(c)).
-In Fig.~\ref{fig:synthetic}(a)(b), NMGM obtains steady improvement by fusing multi-graph information, and in Fig.~\ref{fig:synthetic}(d) we show the improvement in NMGM by introducing more graphs, and the necessity of learning joint matching as NMGM steadily outperforms NMGM-T whose weights are directly transferred from two-graph NGM.
-In fact, NGM-V without Sinkhorn embedding works in a way similar to SM as the embedding procedure does not take the assignment constraint into consideration, and they also perform closely to each other.
-On the other hand, by exploiting Sinkhorn embedding, NGM is conceptually similar to RRWM as both methods try to incorporate the assignment constraint on the fly.
-Interestingly their performances are also very close.
+The effectiveness of matching-aware Sinkhorn embedding is shown in the accuracy gap between NGM and NGM-V. Further improvement is achieved by multi-head Sinkhorn embedding in NGM-MH, especially with random scaling in Fig.~\ref{fig:synthetic}(b).
+As discussed in Sec.~\ref{sec:sk_emb}, NGM-V without Sinkhorn embedding works in a way similar to SM as the embedding procedure does not consider the assignment constraint, and they also perform closely to each other.
+On the other hand, by exploiting Sinkhorn embedding, NGM and NGM-MH are conceptually similar to RRWM as all of them try to incorporate the assignment constraint on the fly.
+Their performances are also very close.